midoublelo/cobalt/docs/syntax.md

 # Syntax
-new-lang files are stored in text files with a `.new-lang` file extension
+cobalt files are stored in text files with a `.co` file extension
 ## Comments
 single line comments are done as follows:
 ```